BharathSrinath/campground-explorer/README.md

         # To use multer-storage-cloudinary, we need to install multer too.

 # cloudinary transformation API:
-    # We are using this feature to shrink the image by appending the width to the url so that the shrunk image is displayed as a thumbnail when we are tryting to update the campground.
+    # We are using this feature to shrink the image by appending the width to the url so that the shrunk image is displayed as a thumbnail when we are tryting to update the destination.

 # dotenv:
     # There are varaibles that we can't put it inside the code (like password or key).
 We have to store them separately.